Frequently Asked Questions

 Your certificate is available for download within 24 hours after you complete all course modules and submit payment.
 You'll receive an email notification when it's ready, and you can download it directly from your account.

-How do I submit to court?
+How do I submit my co-parenting class certificate to the court?

 You are responsible for submitting your certificate to the court.
 Most courts accept certificates filed with other case documents or presented at hearings.
 Check with your court clerk or attorney for specific submission procedures.
 We recommend keeping multiple copies of your certificate for your records.

-What info is on the certificate?
+What info is on the co-parenting class certificate?

 Your certificate includes: